 - Exit the Settings menu.

-Whether you decide to add this layer of security to your iPhone is up to you.
-However it’s worth remembering that as Siri becomes more popular and usage increases it will attract more and more interest from hackers and thieves.
+Whether you decide to add this layer of security to your device is up to you.